This Week’s Liturgy

 and the life of the world to come.
 Amen.

-Prayers of the People – Form VI
+Prayers of the People – Form III

 The Leader and People pray responsively